-While graduate coordinators and employers will be looking at your results and references from clinical placements, participating in extra-curricular activities will show you’re motivated, proactive and committed to your profession.
+While employers will be looking at your results and references from clinical placements and RUSON/M experience, participating in extra-curricular activities will show you’re motivated, proactive and committed to your profession.

-Attending continuing professional development (CPD) seminars
+Undertake continuing professional development (CPD) seminars

 Join your student nursing and midwifery society

 Most universities (through your student unions) and some vocational colleges, have many clubs and societies for students, including specialist ones for nursing and midwifery students.
 Often these societies organise networking events where you can meet your future colleagues or employers and learn more about your future profession.